mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 Restart the Mattermost server to complete your Mattermost and AWS setup.
 You can now deploy an app to AWS.

+#### Optional

-**Optional:** Test commands are available if you would like to validate your AWS configuration and permissions
+Test commands are available if you would like to validate your AWS configuration and permissions with a hello world example

 Build hello-lambda bundle